 Gonorrhea is an STI that can spread through vaginal, anal, or oral sexual intercourse that’s not protected by a condom or other barrier method.

 Although gonorrhea is a very common STI, certain people have a higher risk for developing gonorrhea.
 These include:

 - people who have sex without a condom or other barrier method

 - people with multiple sex partners

-Your doctor will check to see if you have gonorrhea if you have symptoms of DGI.
-Tests for gonorrhea typically involve taking a sample (culture) from the infected area.
-The sample is sent to a laboratory where it is analyzed for the presence of bacteria.
+To test for gonorrhea, your doctor will take a sample or culture from the affected area.
+They will then send the sample to a lab where it’s analyzed for the presence of gonorrhea bacteria.
 Results are often available within 24 hours.

 Cultures for testing can be obtained from: